Magnum-Monk/KeebIsSplit/README.md

 Robust, decent-looking, comfortable, cost-effective, easy-to-build/repair/use split keyboard.

 #### Firmware
 This build utilizes exact pinout that **CRKBD** uses.
-So you can safely use your Corne (v2/v3) firmware to flash this keyboard
+So you can safely use your Corne (v2/v3) firmware to flash this keyboard.
+If you never had Corne keyboard, [this](https://github.com/fathulfahmy/corne-keyboard/tree/main/firmware) should work

 #### Build guide (WIP)